Toronto Sign: Lawsuit

-Although the Toronto Sign is not an original idea and had been in European cities for many years, a local marketing consultant filed a lawsuit claiming he presented the idea to the city and staff before the city unveiled plans for the sign.
+Although the Toronto Sign is not an original idea—several European cities had erected similar signs in prior years—a local marketing consultant filed a lawsuit claiming he presented the idea to the city and staff before the city unveiled plans for the sign.
 Named in the CA$2.5-million lawsuit is the City of Toronto government as well as Mayor Tory and councillors Josh Colle and Michael Thompson.
 The statement of defence, filed February 19, 2016, argues the concept itself is nothing new, and therefore the suit should be dismissed: "Interactive, three-dimensional signs bearing the name of a city are commonplace around the world.
 They can be found in Amsterdam, Guadalajara, Budapest, Istanbul and many other cities".
-The civil lawsuit remains in the court system.